glycerine/rbook/README.md

 with single quotes, since those also delimit string literals in R. This may be easier to type, since it does not involve the shift key typically.
+We use the semicolon form too here, which also, ergonomically, avoids the shift key.

 ~~~
-'# start a comment line
+'; start a comment line
 + that can span multiple lines
 + and is finished by ending the string literal'
 ~~~